 - Longevity: Must last for many generations of constant use (minimum 200 years) in indoor situations without experiencing warping, structural degradation, rust, rot, or damage from insects and vermin.
 This criteria depends on the durability criteria listed above, but instead of just surviving short-term knocks and dings, it includes surviving long-term damage from within due to design failures and/or long-term infestation;

 - Sealing, Insulation & Security: Seal tightly in all temperatures and humidity without relying on petroleum-based seals, and without the lid racking, warping, gaping, cracking, or binding, all the while protecting the contents from temperature swings, condensation, dust, bugs, rats, sticky-fingered pixies, and Darwinian shrinkage (pilfering);

 - Portability: Light enough to be carried up stairs by two men when empty.
 Easily moved over flat surfaces by one man with a full complement of tools inside, and without marking or degrading interior floor finishes;

 - Tie-down and Lifting: Can be secured to the walls or floor of a shipping container or moving truck, and lifted by crane quickly and easily and without employing complicated rigging or straps touching the wooden surfaces (straps and ropes tear things up);

 - Appearance: Attractive and workmanlike in appearance with some subtle decorative details.
-No inlay, carving, fancy molding or extravagances.
+No inlay, carving, intricate molding or other extravagances.

 When planning your tool storage system, you will either develop your own key performance criteria, or fall into the trap of “Design by Default.”
 Hopefully you will avoid the slimy whirpool of SDNS.